Village green

 A village green is a common open area within a village or other settlement.
-Historically, a village green was common grassland with a pond for watering cattle and other stock, often at the edge of a rural settlement, used for gathering cattle to bring them later on to a common land for grazing.
+Historically, a village green was common grassland with a pond for watering cattle and other animals, often at the edge of a rural settlement, used for gathering cattle to bring them later on to a common land for grazing.
 Later, planned greens were built into the centres of villages.

-The village green also provided, and may still provide, an open-air meeting place for the local people, which may be used for public celebrations such as May Day festivities.
+The village green also provided, and may still provide, an open-air meeting place for the local people, which may be used for public celebrations, such as May Day festivities.
 The term is used more broadly to encompass woodland, moorland, sports grounds, buildings, roads and urban parks.

 History

 Most village greens in England originated in the Middle Ages.
 Individual greens may have been created for various reasons, including protecting livestock from wild animals or human raiders during the night, or providing a space for market trading.

 In most cases where a village green is planned, it is placed in the centre of a settlement.
 Village greens can also be formed when a settlement expands to the edge of an existing area of common land, or when an area of waste land between two settlements becomes developed.